KorfLab/classic/README.md

 - Frequencies of each letter
 - An option to report codon usage (assuming the sequences are all CDS)

+## skewer ##

+Write a program the computes windowed GC-skew and GC composition along a genome sequence.
+The program should input FASTA and output BED.
+The program should have a variable window size, and the window should be computed efficiently (do not recompute each window).

 ## dust ##

 Write a low-complexity filter for nucleotide sequences.
 The output should be a